And how to get savvy with finances, especially with a lower income.

 Start looking at how to increase your income

-There will come a point with your budget that you can’t cut anything else.
+There will come a point with your budget when you can’t cut anything else.
 The budget has been picked clean like a whale carcass at the bottom of the ocean.
 What do you do when you still need to find extra money but can’t cut any more expenses?
 You increase your income because income is limitless.

 Use every free and discounted resource you have